RaffaeleGalliera/melissa/README.md

 # Melissa - A Multi-Agent Reinforcement Learning Environment for Message Dissemination

 The framework is written in Python and is based on PyTorch.
-It implements a customized extension of the Tianshou framework and defines the MARL environment following the PettingZoo API.
-The GAT and global max pooling employ the implementation provided by PyTorch Geometric.
-Training and testing graphs were generated with the aid of the NetworkX library.
+It implements a customized extension of [Tianshou][https://github.com/thu-ml/tianshou/] and defines the MARL environment following the [PettingZoo API][https://github.com/Farama-Foundation/PettingZoo].
+The GAT and global max pooling employ the implementation provided by [PyTorch Geometric][https://github.com/pyg-team/pytorch_geometric].
+Training and testing graphs were generated using the [NetworkX][https://github.com/networkx/networkx] library.

 ## Implementation Details